 The process is similar to how you must budget your paycheck to pay for housing, food and clothing; you need to know where your money is going (expenditures) and how it is coming in (revenues).

 First, City departments prepare budget requests that details how much money (revenue) is needed to cover planned expenditures.
 These requests are submitted to the Finance Department and Mayor for review.
 The Mayor presents his/her recommended budget to the Finance Committee, usually in October.
 A public hearing is held on the Finance Committee’s recommendation to the Common Council, usually on the 3rd Tuesday of November.

 Step Two: Calculate the "Property Tax Levy"

 After determining how much revenue Brookfield will receive from the state and other non-property tax sources, we must make up the difference with property taxes.
 The property tax levy is the total amount of revenue needed from property taxes to cover General Fund expenditures, debt service costs, and other expenses.
 As Brookfield has high property values, the City receives relatively little in state shared revenues according to the state formulas.
-The total City tax levy for the 2016 budget (including allocated portion of TIF District No. 3) was $37,181,364.
+The total City tax levy for the 2023 budget (including allocated portion of TIF Districts) was $43,565,554.

 Step Three: Calculate the Property Tax Rate

 To figure out the property tax rate you must know two things: the tax levy (just explained) and the city’s total assessed value.
 Assessed value is the value of all City of Brookfield properties for tax purposes and is determined by the City Assessor.
 The City’s total assessed value of real and personal property as of January 1, 2022 (assessment date for tax purposes) was approximately $7.635 billion.